Release Notes¶

 pyMOR’s implementation of the HAPOD algorithm has seen several significant improvements in [#1322]:

-now launches its own asyncio event loop in order to avoid conflicts with already running event loops (e.g. when running from jupyter).It is now possible to explicitly specify that a node has to be processed after certain other nodes.
+hapodnow launches its own asyncio event loop in order to avoid conflicts with already running event loops (e.g. when running from jupyter).It is now possible to explicitly specify that a node has to be processed after certain other nodes.
 In particular, this can be used to ensure the right execution order for incremental POD computations.

 HAPOD trees are now created dynamically, which should significantly simplify specifying own tree topologies.

-now accepts arbitrary iterables for the snapshot data, which makes it easy to incrementally compute the data while computing the POD.
+dist_hapodnow has anarityargument, which allows to control the number of intermediate POD levels.inc_hapodnow accepts arbitrary iterables for the snapshot data, which makes it easy to incrementally compute the data while computing the POD.

 Improved support for Empirical Interpolation of functions¶

-algorithm has been improved, in
+The ei_greedy algorithm has been improved, in

 particular to make it more useful for the interpolation of coefficient

-.
+Functions.
 Based on these improvements, an

-method has been added which
+interpolate_function method has been added which

 creates an EmpiricalInterpolatedFunction

-from an arbitrary pyMOR Function
+from an arbitrary pyMOR Function.
+The function_ei demo script

 demonstrates the new functionality.
 For further details, see